Financing

 How are mortgage interest rates determined?

-Mortgage interest rates are influenced by overall economic conditions like inflation and market demand, as well as personal factors such as credit score, income, debt levels, down payment amount, and loan type.
+Rates are influenced by economic conditions like inflation and market demand, as well as personal factors including credit score, income, debt levels, down payment amount, and loan type.

 Do interest rates change daily?

 Yes.
-Mortgage interest rates can change daily and sometimes even multiple times a day based on market conditions.
-That’s why rates you see online are often estimates, not guarantees.
+Mortgage interest rates can change daily and sometimes multiple times a day based on market conditions.
+Rates you see online are often estimates, not guarantees.

 Can I get a lower interest rate?